Xtremernl/Domoticz-PWS-Plugin/README.md

     * Fill in `URL` your Domoticz Server ip address, eg. 192.168.0.10
     * Fill in `Station ID` with a value
     * Fill in `Station key` with a value
-1. As Garni sends its data to port 80, which is already used by Domoticz (by default), you have to route the data to another port by:
+1. As Garni sends its data to port 80, which can be used by other webservices (Domoticz uses 8080 by default), you have to route the data to another port by:
     * Linux (Raspberry PI, etc)
         * `iptables -t nat -A PREROUTING -s [IP of PWS] -p tcp --dport 80 -j DNAT --to-destination [IP of Domoticz]:5000`
     * Windows
         * `netsh interface portproxy add v4tov4 connectaddress=[IP of PWS] connectport=80 listenaddress=[IP of Domoticz] listenport=5000` NOT TESTED YET!!!

 Now your Garni PWS will start to upload its data to your Domoticz server at port `5000`.

+### ObserverIP
+Not implemented yet!!!

 ## Configure Domoticz plugin
 Next step is to install the Domoticz plugin.
 This plugin will automatically create the required devices, listen to the specified port, retrieve the data and update the devices with the latest information.